ImageMonkey/imagemonkey-blog/_posts/2017-10-06-ImageMonkey-Introduction.markdown

 * **Make project more contributer friendly** Currently the README is pretty detailed, which could scare off contributers.
 I think it could make sense to invest some time in making the "onboarding" more smoothly (e.q automate the manual steps; create a Dockerfile...)

 * **Remove manual unlocking** Currently every uploaded donation gets unlocked manually in order to make sure that the uploaded content doesn't contain any sensitive material.
 While this is a good idea in ensuring that we don't accidentally become a hoster of sensitive material (nudity, racist content..) it simply doesn't scale.
-In order to keep ImageMonkey open and accessible for everybody we should start investigating early in methods to prevent malicious attempts (nudity detection, )
+In order to keep ImageMonkey open and accessible for everybody we should start investigating early in methods to prevent malicious attempts (i.e nudity detection, blocking users with malicious intentions..)

 * **Logo** Every project needs a logo, right?

 # Want to contribute? #
 First of all, I would like to thank [@dobkeratops](https://github.com/dobkeratops) for all the [awesome ideas and suggestions](https://github.com/bbernhard/imagemonkey-core/issues) - very much appreciated!
-It's always great to see such passion and contribution in OpenSource projects - that's what OpenSource is all about.
+It's always great to see such passion and contribution in Open Source projects - that's what Open Source is all about.

 As ImageMonkey and all it's parts are completely OpenSource, every contribution is highly appreciated.
 In case you want to check it out, here are some links: